JustinCanton/Geo.NET/src/Geo.MapBox/README.md

 Now simply call the geocoding methods in the interface.

 ## Endpoint Types
-MapQuest has 2 endpoint types, permanent and non-permanent.
+MapBox has 2 endpoint types, permanent and non-permanent.

  - Requests to the non-permanent endpoint must be triggered by user activity.
 Any results must be displayed on a Mapbox map and cannot be stored permanently, as described in Mapbox’s [terms of service](https://www.mapbox.com/tos/#geocoding).
  - The permanent endpoint gives you access to two services: permanent geocoding and batch geocoding.